-Grade-level advancement for students in ninth through twelfth grades shall be earned by course credits.
-For more information, you may refer to the High School Course Guide, located on the MFHS website: Departments, Counseling, Course Planning.
+Grade-level advancement for students in 9-12 grades shall be earned by course credits.
+For more information, you may refer to the High School Course Guide, located on the MFHS website: Departments, Courseling, Course Planning.

 Awarding Class Credit

 Mastery of Objectives